AdaCore/ada-spark-rfcs/features/rfc-flare.md

 Versions can be provided with only major, or major + minor.
 When only a major version is provided, it means:
 - The smaller minor version for the lower bound
-- The largest mintor version for the upper bound
+- The largest minor version for the upper bound

 For example: